Get 1 Free Stock Worth Up To $200 From Robinhood!

 2. Digital Realty Trust, Inc. (DLR)

-Digital Realty Trust specializes in data center and colocation facilities.
+Digital Realty Trust specializes in data center and colocation facilities that serve as the backbone of the digital economy.

 3. American Tower Corporation (AMT)

-American Tower Corp is a REIT that owns and operates wireless communication towers.
-It leases space on these towers to telecommunications companies.
+American Tower Corp is a REIT that owns and operates wireless communication towers across the globe.
+It leases space on these towers to telecommunications companies, including all major wireless carriers.

 4. Public Storage (PSA)

-Public Storage is a self-storage REIT that owns and operates storage facilities across the United States.
+Public Storage is a leading self-storage REIT that owns and operates storage facilities across the United States.

 5. Simon Property Group, Inc. (SPG)

-Simon Property Group is a REIT focused on owning and operating shopping malls and premium outlet centers.
+Simon Property Group is a REIT focused on owning and operating high-quality shopping malls and premium outlet centers across the United States.

 When investing in Real Estate Investment Trusts (REITs), understanding the tax treatment of your dividends and gains is essential.
-Below are some key tax considerations:
+Here are the key tax considerations with updated information:

 1. Ordinary Income Taxation